Update on medical school admissions, 6th August 2021

 If you have a place for this year- congratulations.
 It does seem that at most university medical schools that everyone who has met their offers will be able to join in the usual way.

-How will Medical School entry be affected by Covid 19 and Coronavirus?
+How will Medical School entry in 2020 be affected by Covid 19 and Coronavirus?

 How will medical schools look at calculated grades this year?

 The following was announced by UCAS on Tuesday 5th May 2020.

 The Medical Schools Council have confirmed that “medical schools will treat the grades awarded to you this year in the same way as qualifications awarded in any other year.”

 All medical schools are obliged to fulfill and conform to the UCAS rules in relation to applications.
 So,“if you meet the conditions of your offer you will have a place at medical school.”

 The Medical Schools Council have stated that the “impact of these issues on medical admissions is unclear but medical schools are actively engaging in these discussions and are working hard to develop solutions that are fair to applicants.”

 It is advised that all students check with medical schools they have gained an offer with via each school's website.